ProfessorJames/hangman/README.md

 ### Guessing
 * The player can guess letters one by one to reveal the hidden word.
-* If the letter guessed by the player is a letter in the word, the display be will be updated with occureneces of that letter.
+* If the letter guessed by the player is a letter in the word, the display be will be updated with occurences of that letter.
-* The programme will only accept a single alphanumeric character (a through z).
+* The programme will only accept a single alphanumeric character (a through z, or A through Z).
 * If the user doesn't enter a single alphanumeric character they will be asked to enter a single letter.
 * If the user has already entered a letter in a previous guess, they will be asked to enter a new letter.
 * The letters that the user has guessed are displayed